-The oral qualifying exam is a two-hour meeting during which a student is examined in his/her first and second fields by a committee of five faculty, including the student's advisor and one faculty member from outside the Department who serves as an exam referee.
-Faculty must be full time and members of the Academic Senate.
-A majority of committee members need to come from the home department.
+The oral qualifying exam is a two-hour meeting during which students are examined in their first and second fields by a committee of five faculty.
+See section "Oral Exam Committee" for membership requirements.
+While students' first field should cover the history of a geographic region, students' second field may be defined geographically, temporally, or thematically.

-Students select their exam committee members in consultation with their advisor.
 The oral exam is normally held at the end of winter term or beginning of spring term in the third year.
 Students must notify their advisor and committee members at least one quarter before the date on which they intend to take the exam.
 Students advance to Ph.D. candidacy and are considered ABD ("all but dissertation") once they complete the oral exam.
+Grades on the qualifying exam are: Pass, Pass with Distinction, Pass with additional requirements, or Fail (with the possibility to retake the exam upon the committee's recommendation).
+Pass with Distinction recognizes exceptional performance that exceeds expectations and requires the agreement of at least three out of four examiners (excluding the exam referee).